 The waiver provisions relating to interrogatories, inspection demands, and requests for admission take a different approach.
 Each of those provisions states that failure to file a timely response to a discovery request waives any objection to the request, including an objection based on privilege.
-For example, the provision governing interrogatories states that if "a party to whom interrogatories have been directed fails to serve a timely response, that party waives any ... objection to the interrogatories, including one based on privilege"140 Each of the provisions also allows a court to grant relief from such a waiver, on motion, upon determining that (1) the party from whom discovery was sought subsequently served a response in substantial compliance with the applicable discovery requirements, and (2) the
+For example, the provision governing interrogatories states that if a party to whom interrogatories are directed fails to serve a timely response, that party "waives ... any objection to the interrogatories, including one based on privilege"157 Each of the provisions also allows a court to grant relief from such a waiver, on motion, upon determining that (1) the party from whom discovery was sought subsequently served a response in substantial compliance with the applicable discovery requirements, and (2) the party's failure to serve a timely intentional but perhaps would be considered "coerced" within the meaning of Section 912.
+See Wells Fargo, 22 Cal.
+4th 201 (no waiver where disclosure of privileged communications was based on mistaken but honest and reasonable belief that it was legally required).
+It is thus conceivable that the disclosure would be considered a waiver under Code of Civil Procedure Section 2025.460 but not under Section 912.
+The statutes are not in conflict, however, because Section 912 is not the exclusive statement of means by which waiver of the specified privileges can occur.
+Further, the Commission's proposed amendment would have no bearing on the situation, because the requirement that a disclosure be uncoerced to constitute a waiver is already codified in Section 912.